cloudmesh-community/fa19-516-151/project/report.md

 * Flask: The web application framework that handles incoming requests
 * Connexion: Connexion is an application on the top of Flask that will map the REST API documentation to python functions on Flask
-* Pytest will be the testing framework of this project
+* Pytest will be the testing framework

 ## Benchmark

 ## Reference

+# Development

-## Team Member
+## Team Members

 * [Qiwei Liu](https://github.com/cloudmesh-community/fa19-516-151/graphs/contributors)
 * [Yanting Wan](https://github.com/cloudmesh-community/fa19-516-151/graphs/contributors)